 - Verify certification requirements

-- Coordinate with Faculty Association and Synapse regarding intellectual property and commercialization matters
+- Coordinate with Faculty Association and the Office of Commercialization, Industry, and Innovation (OCII) regarding intellectual property and commercialization matters

 - Coordinate the signature process and distribute copies of signed agreements